lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

 # Discover the pipeline decorators in Azure DevOps

 Pipeline decorators are the most unknown feature of Azure DevOps and, at the same time, one of the most powerful.
-Helping companies to implement DevOps culture including by using Azure DevOps,the most complete ALM plateform (in my opinion), for more than a decade, I often remark that organizations have difficulties implementing governance.
+Helping companies to implement DevOps culture including by using Azure DevOps, the most complete ALM plateform (in my opinion), for more than a decade, I often remark that organizations have difficulties implementing governance.
 On one hand, they want to give more freedom to developers/projects teams and on the other hand, they need to ensure a minimum level of quality/security during the software development phase.

 Pipelines are a solution to that because they allow to inject steps to the beginning and end of every job in any workflow of your organization and this injection is automatically done without the consent/control of the owners of the workflows.
 That's what we are going to cover in this article.